Regression of exchangeable relational arrays: Standard errors under exchangeability

 \subsection{Exchangeability in relational models}

 A common modeling assumption for relational and array structured errors is exchangeability.
-Defined by de Finetti for a univariate sequence of random variables, exchangeability was generalized to array data and relational data by \citet{hoover1979relations} and \citet{aldous1981representations}.
-The errors in a relational data model are jointly exchangeable if the probability distribution of the array errors, $\Xi$, is invariant under any permutation of the rows and columns.
-Mathematically, this means where $\Pi(\Xi) = \{\xi_{\pi(i)\pi(j)}\}$ is the error array with its rows and columns reordered according to permutation operator $\pi$.
-Intuitively, exchangeability in the context of linear regression on an array simply means the observed covariates are sufficiently informative such the ordering of the row and column labeling in the error array is uninformative.
-Each of the conditionally independent parametric network models discussed in the introduction have this joint exchangeability property (see \cite{hoff2008modeling} and \cite{bickel2009nonparametric} for further discussion).
+Defined by de Finetti for a univariate sequence of random variables, exchangeability was generalized to array data by \cite{hoover1979relations} and \cite{aldous1981representations}.
+The errors in a relational data model are jointly exchangeable if the probability distribution of the error array $\Xi = ( \xi_{ijr} )$ is invariant under any simultaneous permutation of the rows and columns, and secondary permutation of the third dimension.
+Mathematically, this means $\text{pr}(\Xi)=\text{pr}\{ \Pi(\Xi) \},$ where $\Pi(\Xi) = \{\xi_{\pi(i)\pi(j)\nu(r)}\}$ is the error array with its indices reordered according to permutation operators $\pi$ and $\nu$.
+Intuitively, exchangeability in the regression context means the observed covariates are sufficiently informative such that the labels of the rows and columns in the error array are uninformative.
+Similarly the ordering of the third dimension of the error array is uninformative to its distribution.
+This assumption may be appropriate when the third dimension of the array represents different contexts of observations (such as economic trade sectors) that have no inherent ordering, or when the third dimension represents time periods, but the bulk of the temporal variation is accounted for in the covariates.
+Many of the conditionally independent parametric latent variable models cited in the Introduction have this joint exchangeability property \citep{hoff2008modeling, bickel2009nonparametric}.